 and use them, you will need to recompile C extensions using the

 gem pristine --extensions command.

-The initial version of official Ruby snap has released during Snapcraft summit held at Canonical office in London on Nov 6-8th, 2018.
-Any feedbacks are welcomed at https://github.com/ruby/snap.ruby.
+The initial version of the official Ruby snap has been released during the Snapcraft summit held at the Canonical office in London on Nov 6-8th, 2018.
+Any feedback is welcome at https://github.com/ruby/snap.ruby.